photography by Amanda Thomsen

 An American missionary who was dancing at Ballet West in Utah, Candice Taylor, made a little dance for all the young girls in my church congregation for a Christmas activity.
 Ever since she danced for us I was hooked!

-Were there people along the way in your field who you admired or helped you shaped the decision to be a dancer?
+Were there people along the way in your field who you admired or helped you shape the decision to be a dancer?

 In the school it was my friend Ulrik Birkjær (now principal the company) who was my 'source' or his ambition and ballet interest just made him the one I could ask ballet questions and he inspired me to aspire higher.
 Still does.
 Apprentice years and early dancer years it was Adam Lüders, Caroline Cavallo, Sorella Englund and Nikolaj Hübbe.